Belarus opposition leader urges new protests as pressure on Lukashenko grows

 Belarus Foreign Minister Vladimir Makei told his Swiss counterpart in a call that Minsk was ready for "constructive and objective dialogue with foreign partners" about issues related to the election, the state news agency BelTA reported.
 Russia, which has nudged Lukashenko into accepting closer political and economic ties, this week expressed concern over what it depicted as attempts by external forces to destabilise Belarus.

-"GO AWAY" Lukashenko, a 65-year-old former Soviet collective farm manager, has faced increasing anger over his handling of the coronavirus pandemic - which he dismissed as a "psychosis" - as well as a sluggish economy and civil rights.
+Lukashenko, a 65-year-old who once ran a Soviet collective farm, has faced increasing anger over his handling of the coronavirus pandemic as well as a sluggish economy and civil rights.
+The official election result handed him a landslide victory with 80% of the vote, compared to around 10% for Tsikhanouskaya.
+Washington said the vote "was not free and fair".

 State television showed him calmly telling a meeting: "I'm still alive, and not abroad."
 But even sections of society normally seen as loyal have begun to dare to show dissent.

 Several television presenters and journalists from the tightly controlled state media resigned this week in solidarity with the protesters.
-And thousands protested on Friday at the Minsk Automobile Plant (MAZ, which makes trucks and buses, chanting "Shame on you!" and "Go!", echoing the unrest seen at several major plants this week.
+Thousands of workers protested on Friday at the Minsk Automobile Plant (MAZ), which makes trucks and buses, chanting "Shame on you!" and "Go!", echoing the unrest seen at several major factories this week.
+At the Grodno Azot chemical plant, a sea of workers in orange helmets clapped and cheered "prison!"

-Tsikhanouskaya, a 37-year-old former English teacher, emerged from obscurity a few weeks ago to take her husband's place in the election campaign after he was jailed, and has now led some of the biggest protests against Lukashenko since he came to power with the fall of the Soviet Union.
+Tsikhanouskaya, a 37-year-old former English teacher, emerged from obscurity a few weeks ago to take her husband's place in the election campaign after he was jailed.
+She has now led some of the biggest protests against Lukashenko since he came to power with the fall of the Soviet Union.
 Shortly after the election, she fled to Lithuania, saying it was for the sake of her children.
+On Friday, she called for the international community to facilitate talks with the authorities and said she wanted to set up a council to enable a transfer of power, a proposal that was swiftly endorsed by the president of Lithuania.

 ALSO READ